opensearch-project/documentation-website/_benchmark/creating-a-custom-workload.md

 Replace the following options in the preceding example with information specific to your existing cluster:

 - `--workload`: A custom name for your custom workload.
-- `--target-hosts:` A comma-separated list of host:port pairs that workload targets.
+- `--target-hosts:` A comma-separated list of host:port pairs for the cluster to extract data from.
 - `--client-options`: The basic auth client options OpenSearch Benchmark uses to access the cluster.
 - `--indices`: One or more indexes inside your OpenSearch cluster which contain data.
-- `--out-path`: The directory from which the workload outputs Benchmark metrics.
+- `--output-path`: The directory where OpenSearch Benchmark creates the workload and the workload's configuration files.

 The following example response creates a workload named `movies` from a cluster with an index named `movies-info`.
 The `movies-info` index contains over 2000 documents.